QatarEnergy: Pipeline operations

+Refining operations

-Refining is carried out by two refineries - QP Refinery in Umm Said and Laffan Refinery in Ras Laffan.
+Refining is carried out by two refineries - QatarEnergy Refinery in Umm Said and Laffan Refinery in Ras Laffan.
 Besides Qatar Petroleum has two joint ventures with South African Sasol (Oryx GTL) and Anglo-Dutch Shell (Pearl GTL) which are producing synthetic petroleum products (GTL-naphtha, GTL-diesel) from natural gas using Gas-to-Liquids technology.

 Qatar's first refinery was built in Umm Said in 1953.
 The first revamp of the Refinery was completed in 1974.
 By the early 1980s, growth in local consumption was such that Qatar began importing refined products.
 In 1983, a 50000 oilbbl/d refinery came online at Umm Said.
 Currently, Umm Said Refinery has a refining capacity of 137000 oilbbl/d.

 Laffan Refinery (RL1) came on-stream in September 2009.
 The Refinery has a processing capacity of 146,000 oilbbl per stream day and utilizes the field condensate produced at South Pars / North Dome Gas-Condensate field.
 After the revamp of the refinery is completed (RL2) it will have the processing capacity of 292,000 oilbbl/d.

-Marketing and commercial aspects for the export of the Refined Products are entirely controlled by the Marketing Directorate of Qatar Petroleum (Tasweeq).
-In January 2020, Qatar Petroleum signed a 15-year agreement with Kuwait to supply 3 million tonnes of liquefied natural gas (LNG) per year.

-On 6 February 2023, Qatar Petroleum (QP), the world's top LNG supplier, signed a contract for the first phase of its North Field LNG project expansion, aiming to boost the country's LNG output by 40% a year by 2026.
-Making this project one of the industry's largest investments with $28.7 billion.
-Qatar Petroleum is ready to develop the North Field alone, but a bidding process for international oil firms to take up to a 30% stake in the project's first phase will start next week.
-While second phase, known as the North Field South project, is expected to lift Qatar's LNG production capacity further to 126 mtpa by 2027.